Some posts contain compensated links. Please read this disclaimer for more info.

 Psomoladea is a fantastic restaurant featuring delicious Mediterranean cuisine in an impressive 400-year-old building.
 The place serves a tasty selection of local dishes with fresh products from the island.

-The place is located in Kalamos, and it’s surrounded by a beautiful garden.
+The place is located in Kalamos, and a beautiful garden surrounds it.
 Filio is a taverna well-known for its Kytherian and other regional gastronomy.
 The venue also serves local wine from grapes of Arikaras variety.
 Greek cuisine, Greek music, and a lively atmosphere combine for a unique experience both at midday and in the evening.

 Kythira Island, Greece, is waiting for your arrival; all you need to do is book your relaxing getaway.Share